quang-do-se/aws-certs/devops/tmp/study.md

 - We cannot use `Elastic Beanstalk` to migrate our applications.
 We cannot import or export environments with `Elastic Beanstalk`.
 We can't bring in resources that aren't previously created utilizing the Elastic Beanstalk service.

+- `commands`: You can use the `commands` key to execute commands on the EC2 instance.
+  - The commands run **BEFORE** the application and web server are set up and the application version file is extracted.
+- `container_commands`: You can use the `container_commands` key to execute commands that affect your application source code.
+  - Container commands run **AFTER** the application and web server have been set up and the application version archive has been extracted, but before the application version is deployed.

 ----------

 ## IAM